Maureen Gardner

 Maureen Angela Jane Dyson (née Gardner, 12 November 1928 – 2 September 1974) was a British athlete who competed mainly in the 80 metres hurdles.
 She won silver medals at the 1948 Summer Olympics and 1950 European Athletics Championships, both times losing to Fanny Blankers-Koen.
 She was coached by Geoff Dyson, whom she married one month after the 1948 Olympics.

 Maureen Gardner grew up in the Florence Park area of Temple Cowley, Oxford, and went to Donnington Junior School, Florence Park, Oxford.
 Her former home at 17 Maidcroft Road now has a blue plaque in her honour.

 Running

-Gardner competed in flat running at the 1946 European Athletics Championships and finished fourth in the 4×100 m relay (with Sylvia Cheeseman, Winifred Jordan and Joyce Judd) and fifth in the 100 m sprint.
+Gardner became the national 100 metres champion after winning the British WAAA Championships title at the 1946 WAAA Championships.
+The following month, Gardner competed in flat running at the 1946 European Athletics Championships and finished fourth in the 4×100 m relay (with Sylvia Cheeseman, Winifred Jordan and Joyce Judd) and fifth in the 100 m sprint.

 At the 1948 Summer Olympics she came second in the 80 metre hurdles to Fanny Blankers-Koen, both of them recording the same time of 11.2 seconds.
 She also helped Great Britain place fourth in the 4×100 m relay.
 Two years later she again lost the 80 metre hurdles to Blankers-Koen at the 1950 European Athletics Championships.

-Gardner was four time AAAs National Champion in the 80 metres hurdles (1947, 1948, 1950, 1951).
+In addition to her 1946 national 100 metres title, Gardner was four time WAAA national 80 metres hurdles champion (1947, 1948, 1950, 1951).